rahulkj/qualys-boshrelease/README.md

 Qualys Cloud Agent Bosh Release
 ---

+## Deploying Qualys Cloud Agent as a bosh release

 * Download the tile from [PivNet](https://network.pivotal.io/products/qualys-cloud-agent-tile/)
 * Rename the `qualys-cloud-agent-tile-x.x.x.pivotal` file to `qualys-cloud-agent-tile-x.x.x.zip`
 * Unzip the tile into a folder: